justnonamenoname/lifeticle/readme.md

 ### What's cryonics?

-Cryonics is a technology of freezing an organism to -196 degrees Celsius in a capsule.
+Cryonics is a technology for freezing an organism to -196 degrees Celsius in a capsule.
 After freezing, this allows the organism to be preserved in its original form for hundreds of years.
-In October 2022, a baby girl was born using an embryo that had been stored in a cryobank for 30 years.
 If we look back 200 years ago, technology was far less advanced, and 500 years ago, the difference was even greater.
 The same kind of progress will happen 200 years from now - future technologies will be highly advanced, and what about 500 years from now?
 Technology is limited only by the laws of physics.
 For example, a doctor cannot be instantly transported from Saturn - movement itself is limited by speed.
 This is an opportunity.
 And potentially, an opportunity for life without a time limit.
-After a person's death, they should be preserved through cryonics, not buried or cremated, scattering their particles indiscriminately.
+And when a person dies, they should be cryopreserved, not buried or cremated, scattering their main particle - the carrier of consciousness - anywhere.
 Cryonics centers should exist in cities.
 In the event of an animal's death, if there is no cryonics center in the city, it can be frozen for later transport to another city.
 Within a week, neuronal degradation will not cause any displacement; the brain will remain sealed.